GCT Giles: Early and young adult life

 GCT Giles was born in 1891 and educated at Eton College.
 During his time there, his "fag" (boy servant) was future Conservative Prime Minister Harold Macmillan.
-After leaving Eton he became a scholar at King's College, Cambridge, and in 1913 was awarded a first-class (division two) in Part I of the Classical Tripos.
+After leaving Eton he was a scholar at King's College, Cambridge, and in 1913 was awarded a first-class (division two) in Part I of the Classical Tripos.
 Giles first came into contact with socialist theories while studying in Germany that same year.
 In 1914 World War I broke out, in which he fought as a British Army officer.
 After suffering a mental breakdown caused by the stress of the war, he began re-examining his beliefs."Three years of war and the loss of many of my friends put me in hospital with a bad breakdown.
 I began to think and read."After being dismissed by the army on grounds of ill health, Giles worked with disabled British military servicemen for the YMCA.
-He then spent time as a teacher and journalist abroad, serving as a professor of English at the Public Commercial School in Athens and as a master at Geelong Grammar School in Victoria, Australia.
+He then spent time as a teacher and journalist abroad, serving as a professor of English at the Public Commercial School in Athens and as Brice Mackinnon Classics Master at Geelong Grammar School in Victoria, Australia.
 Upon returning to Britain, he was appointed senior Latin master at Latymer Upper School in Hammersmith.

 As a young man Giles was briefly a member of the Labour Party and Teacher's Labour League.
 However, in 1925 he visited the Soviet Union, an event which had a profound effect on his political outlook and solidified his budding socialist beliefs.
 Soon after his return he joined both the National Union of Teachers (NUT) and the Communist Party of Great Britain (CPGB), becoming a lifelong member of both organisations.
 He became immersed in active politics very quickly thereafter, working with the CPGB during the general strike the following year.
 It was in 1926 that he also became the headmaster of Acton County Grammar School for Boys, a position he held until retirement in 1956.
 Outside of the communist movement, his greatest political influences of that period were Sylvia Pankhurst and E. D. Morel.